Reds vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- The Reds have played as the underdog in three of their past 10 games and have gone 1-2 in those contests.
+- The Reds have played as the underdog in four of their past 10 games and have gone 2-2 in those contests.

-- The Reds have not covered the spread in any of their previous 10 contests (one of those games had a runline).
+- The Reds have not covered the spread in any of their most recent 10 matchups (one of those games had a runline).

 Reds Betting Records & Stats

-- The Reds have been chosen as underdogs in 22 games this year and have walked away with the win seven times (31.8%) in those games.
+- The Reds have come away with eight wins in the 23 contests they have been listed as the underdogs in this season.

-- This season, Cincinnati has won one of its six games when it's the underdog by at least +165 on the moneyline.
+- This season, Cincinnati has won two of its 10 games, or 20%, when it's the underdog by at least +140 on the moneyline.

-- The Reds have an implied victory probability of 37.7% according to the moneyline set by oddsmakers for this matchup.
+- Bookmakers have implied with the moneyline set for this matchup that the Reds have a 41.7% chance of pulling out a win.

-- Cincinnati and its opponents have hit the over in 18 of its 34 games with a total this season.
+- So far this season, Cincinnati and its opponents have hit the over in 19 of its 35 games with a total.

 - The Reds have played just two games with a spread this season and failed to cover in each game.